iamyahia/development-trick/README.md

 # refactor tricks

-in this file i inserted the refactoring trick, before and after the code
+in this file, i inserted the refactoring trick, before and after the code

-this repository includes: -[x] refactor
+this repository includes: \
+- [x] Refactor